tavrelkate/json-logic-rb/CONTRIBUTING.md

 # Contributing to json-logic-rb

 **Contributions are very welcome!**  Whether it's a small typo fix, a new operator, a better example, or a larger refactor — your help makes this gem better.
 If you're unsure where to start, open an issue and we can figure it out together.
-T

 ## Quick links (README)